ATNoG/rigourous-devprivops-docs/content/_index.md

     + Impose access control based on clearence level and user group
     + Convert the report into PDF
 - **A web UI interface for the tool**<br>
-This web UI makes the tool more accessible to non technical users by abstracting
+This web UI makes the tool more accessible to non technical users by abstracting the file edition.
+    + Custom interfaces for file edition
+    + Seamless colaboration and conflict resolution
+    + User friendly interface with tool functions
 - **This documentation website**<br>
 The site serves as both documentation and advertisement for the tool